 These two dogs breeds vary quite a bit regarding looks, so there is no standard appearance for this dog breed.

-The Dachshund is famous for their long, Weiner body, giving them the nickname Hot Dog and things similar to it.
+The Dachshund is famous for its long, Weiner body, giving them the nickname Hot Dog and things similar to it.

 The Japanese Chin has about the average body length that many small dogs do, so your Doxie Chin can be the perfect balance of these two or more like one of them.